-In real estate your make money when you buy.
-What it means that you need to put a property under contract at a price that will allow you to make a reasonable profit after the costs of owning, renovating and selling that property.
+In real estate you make money when you buy.
+What that means is that you need to put a property under contract at a price that will allow you to make a reasonable profit after the costs of owning, renovating and selling that property.
 The process of estimating these moving parts might be better described by the former Secretary of Defense Donald Rumsfeld: “There are known knowns; things we know we know… There are known unknowns – things we do not know.
 But there are also unknown unknowns – the ones we don’t know we don’t know.”
 I’m sure he wasn’t referring to the real estate rehab business, but you get my drift.

 Estimating your rehab’s after-repair value and the costs you are likely to incur is challenging and depends on many factors.
 As a private mortgage lender, we’ve seen additional expenses cropping up even with the most thorough planning.
-However, one things for sure: by failing to plan ahead you will find your profits drained and yourself driven bonkers.
+However, one thing is for sure: by failing to plan ahead you will find your profits drained and yourself driven bonkers.

 This blog focuses on the most frequent mistakes in determining your rehab’s after-repair value.
 Also check out this article from our What NOT to Do series that tackles to the common pitfalls in estimating the construction costs of your project.

-RELYNG SOLELY ON YOUR AGENT TO DETERMINE YOUR REHAB’S AFTER-REPAIR VALUE
+RELYING SOLELY ON YOUR AGENT TO DETERMINE YOUR REHAB’S AFTER-REPAIR VALUE

 As an investor, you must take responsibility for the key parts of your rehab project.
 Determining its after-repair value is such a key part.
 Together with the rehab costs, the projected after-repair value determines the maximum price you can afford to pay for the property.
 Any mistake here and you might find yourself losing money instead of making it.

 For this reason, you cannot and must not delegate this research to your real estate agent.
 Don’t take me wrong, there are many competent agents who can offer you their viable opinion.
 The bottom line, however, remains: It’s your money that is on the line.
-Your agent, in contrast, will make his or her commission regardless whether you make a profit or not.
+Your agent, in contrast, will make his or her commission regardless of whether you make a profit or not.
 So, listen to your agent’s advice, but do your own detailed analysis.

 COMPARING APPLES TO ORANGES WHEN ESTIMATING YOUR REHAB’S AFTER-REPAIR VALUE